-14B.16 90-day transition plan for youth exiting services
+14.16 90-day Transition Plan for youth exiting services

-The service worker, youth, and youth's team shall create a transition plan during the 90 day period immediately prior to the youth choosing to leave foster care or terminate independent living services before his or her 21st birthday (§ 63.2-905.1).
+The service worker, youth, and youth's team shall create a Transition Plan during the 90 day period immediately prior to the youth choosing to leave foster care or terminate independent living services before his or her 21st birthday (§ 63.2-905.1).

-For all youth who may exit Fostering Futures at any time between their 18th and 21st birthdays, or will exit services upon turning 21, a Family Partnership Meeting (FPM) should be held to facilitate the development of a 90-day transition plan.
+For all youth who may exit Fostering Futures at any time between their 18th and 21st birthdays, or will exit services upon turning 21, a Family Partnership Meeting (FPM) or Child and Family Team Meeting (CFTM) should be held to facilitate the development of a 90-day Transition Plan.
 The transition planning process should include discussion about the benefits to the youth of continuing to receive services.

-The transition plan shall be directed by the youth, and shall be as detailed as the youth chooses.
+The Transition Plan shall be directed by the youth, and shall be as detailed as the youth chooses.
 This plan should document the specific goals and needs for the youth to successfully transition from foster care to independence.
 The planning process should engage the youth's family and the youth's team.
-See Section 14B.11.3 regarding service planning for older youth
+See Section 14.10.1 regarding service planning for older youth